 We have incurred substantial net operating losses ("NOLs"), during our history.
 Unused NOLs may carry forward to offset future taxable income if we achieve profitability in the future, unless such NOLs expire under applicable tax laws.
 However, under the rules of Sections 382 and 383 of the Internal Revenue Code of 1986, as amended (the "Code"), if a corporation undergoes an "ownership change," generally defined as a greater than 50 percentage point change (by value) in its equity ownership over a three-year period, the corporation's ability to use its NOLs and other pre-change tax attributes to offset its post-change taxable income or other taxes may be limited.
 The applicable rules generally operate by focusing on changes in ownership among stockholders considered by the rules as owning, directly or indirectly, 5% or more of the stock of a company, as well as changes in ownership arising from new issuances of stock by the company.
-We completed formal studies through August 18, 2021 to determine if any ownership changes within the meaning of Sections 382 and 383 of the Code have occurred.
+We completed formal studies through December 31, 2022 to determine if any ownership changes within the meaning of Sections 382 and 383 of the Code have occurred.
 As a result of the studies, we determined that although we experienced an ownership change on July 28, 2015, the limitation from the ownership change will not result in any of the NOLs or tax credits expiring unutilized.
 No additional ownership changes have occurred through the date of the most recent study.
-In addition, we have started a formal study to update the August 18, 2021 study, which has not been completed as of the date of filing this Quarterly Report on Form 10-Q. It is possible that we may experience an ownership change as a result of this study.
+It is possible that we may experience an ownership change as a result of this study.
 In the event that we experience an ownership change within the meaning of Sections 382 and 383 of the Code as a result of the study or any future transactions in our stock, then we may be limited in our ability to use our NOL carryforwards to offset our future taxable income, if any.